edamla/mediterraneanagency/_books/2021-09-01-great-women-of-islam-and-female-companions.md

-there is Heaven under her feet; she has occupied very lofty positions throughout his-tory with the realms of faith in her heart, the flowers of morality in her soul, knowledge, wisdom and pure con- science.
+there is Heaven under her feet; she has occupied very lofty positions throughout his-tory with the realms of faith in her heart, the flowers of morality in her soul, knowledge, wisdom and pure conscience.
-From the age of bliss to the time we live in, many Islamic reforms, which are the pride of the wom- en’s class, have filled the gaps and have become miraculous.
+From the age of bliss to the time we live in, many Islamic reforms, which are the pride of the women’s class, have filled the gaps and have become miraculous.
 Transferring the glory of the past to the present and making it easier for the women of our time to benefit from these clean resources will help